The Power of Gratitude in Leadership

 This gratitude practice has changed my life, leadership, and approach to each day I am given.
 It is true that as the giver, I have benefitted, and I guarantee that if you begin your own practice of expressing authentic gratitude, whether in a journal, outwardly, or both, it will change your life and leadership as well.

 Looking for more ways in which you can become a more effective leader?
 We help leaders of Fortune 500 companies and national organizations better understand the actions they can take that work best for themselves, their teams, and their organizations.
-Contact us to learn more about our executive coaching opportunities and Leadership Evolution Program at [email protected].
+Contact us to learn more about our executive coaching opportunities and our signature leadership development program, The Leadership Evolution Program, at [email protected].
 We will talk soon.